Summerland Point - Gwandalan

 What are some of the major infrastructure and planning changes likely to influence Summerland Point - Gwandalan?

-Key infrastructure and planning changes likely to influence Summerland Point - Gwandalan include: Crangan Bay Residential Estate (Construction); South East Growth Area Plan (Planning); Mardi Water Treatment Plant Upgrade (Construction); Hunter Transmission Project (Under Assessment); and Draft Greater Newcastle Metropolitan Plan 2036 (Planning).
+Key infrastructure and planning changes likely to influence Summerland Point - Gwandalan include: Crangan Bay Residential Estate (Construction); South East Growth Area Plan (Planning); Central Coast Desalination Plant (Planning); Draft Greater Newcastle Metropolitan Plan 2036 (Planning); and High Speed Rail - Newcastle to Sydney (Stage 1) (Under Assessment).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Summerland Point - Gwandalan?

-Infrastructure development impacting Summerland Point - Gwandalan spans multiple sectors including Transport & Logistics, Energy, and Communities, Precincts & Urban Renewal, among others.
+Infrastructure development impacting Summerland Point - Gwandalan spans multiple sectors including Transport & Logistics, Communities, Precincts & Urban Renewal, and Energy, among others.

 What is the scale of infrastructure investment impacting Summerland Point - Gwandalan?